jnasholm/mvc-pwm/README.md

 **Position hold:** Switch on to enable actuator position hold, switch off to release actuator position hold.
 Default is off.

-**Temperature compensation set-points:** Also generally known as “heat curve”.
+**Temperature compensation set-points:** Generally known as “heat curve”.
 A set of points between which the target supply line temperature is calculated based on meassured outdoor temperature.
+Calculation is based on linear interpolation.
 Available points are p1 to p6.
-Default values are:
+Default point set values are:

 | |Outdoor temperature|Target supply line temperature|
 |---|:-------:|:-------:|